Darisam/Pokedex/README.md

 # Pokedex App

+## Description

+This Javacript app is a simple Pokedex, deiplaying a list of pokémon on a webpage, and, on click, providing further details in a modal.
+You can find the page on [GitHub](https://darisam.github.io/Pokedex/index.html).

+## Purpose

-This Javascript app will load data from  RESTful Pokemon API and display the on a website.
-It is being created to get familiar with the basics of AJAX and using APIs.
+The app was created to get familiar with Javascript in general and with AJAX and the handling of modals specifically.

-You can find [this site](https://darisam.github.io/Pokedex/index.html) on GitHub.
+## Details

+The script is plain Javascript and conforms to ES6 standard.
+The data are loaded from [Pokeapi](https://pokeapi.co/RESTful), a RESTful API.
+The page to diplay the app is created with Bootstrap, which in turn makes use of jQuery and SASS.
+The necessary files are provided via the jsDelivr CDN and jQuery CDN.